oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 one implemented with web-views).

-The native application can capture the response from the authorization server using a redirect URI with a scheme registered with the operating system to invoke the client as the handler, manual copy-and-paste of the credentials, running a local web server, installing a user agent extension, or by providing a redirect URI identifying a server-hosted
+The native application can capture the response from the authorization server in several different ways with differing security properties of each.
+For example, using a redirect URI with an "app-claimed URL" or custom URL scheme registered with the operating system to invoke the client as the handler, manual copy-and-paste of the credentials, running a local web server, installing a user agent extension, or by providing a redirect URI identifying a server-hosted